sonuoha/BuildUSD/README.md

   - Install ``usd-core`` (or another pxr build) alongside ifcopenshell.
 - Run ``python -m ifc_converter ...`` from the repo root, or ``pip install -e .`` for a global CLI.
 - INFO logs show which directory or Nucleus path is scanned and each IFC file as it starts processing (`PYTHONUNBUFFERED=1` for unbuffered output).

+Mode selection & environment variables
+- The converter can author USD via two bindings:
+  - **Kit mode** (default).
+Used whenever any supplied path is `omniverse://` _or_ when `IFC_CONVERTER_DEFAULT_USD_MODE` resolves to `kit`.
+Requires Omniverse Kit (`omni.client`), automatically boots Kit in headless mode, and enables Nucleus features such as checkpoints.
+  - **Offline mode**.
+Activated by providing `--offline` on the CLI, `offline=True` in the Python API, or setting `IFC_CONVERTER_DEFAULT_USD_MODE=offline`.
+All paths must be local filesystem locations.
+Nucleus checkpoint requests are ignored and `omniverse://` inputs raise a `ValueError`.
+- Mode-precedence rules:
+  1. Explicit CLI/programmatic `offline=True` wins.
+  2. Otherwise, if any input/output/manifest path starts with `omniverse://`, Kit mode is chosen.
+  3. Otherwise, the environment variable `IFC_CONVERTER_DEFAULT_USD_MODE` (`kit` by default) decides the binding.
+- Exclusion handling honours the mode: `--exclude` takes bare stems or names with `.ifc` and skips them case-insensitively during directory scans (local paths or Nucleus directories).
+- Relevant environment variables:
+  - `IFC_CONVERTER_DEFAULT_USD_MODE` – `kit` (default) or `offline`; establishes the initial USD binding when the process starts.
+  - `OMNI_KIT_ACCEPT_EULA` – set to `yes` to suppress Kit's interactive EULA prompt during headless launches.
+  - `PYTHONUNBUFFERED` – optional; keep at `1` to stream logs without buffering during long conversions.
+  - `USD_FORCE_MODULE_NAME` – honoured by pxr when present; useful if your USD distribution installs under a different module alias.

 Usage (CLI)
 - Single IFC file: